reime005/react-native-secure-element/README.md

   - Very secure Android encryption and decryption via Android KeyStore
   - Natively (without React Native) available implementation

+## Why / Purpose

+The purpose of this repository is to provide a secure way to decrypt and encrypt values.
+Such values could consist of sensitive user data or authentication secrets (TOTP, ...).

 ## API

 See types definition in [src/typescript](./src/typescript/index.d.ts).